 By Theodore Christou*, The Conversation

-Russian athletes were conspicuous in their neutral colours during this year’s Winter Olympics and Paralympics due to a ban based on doping allegations.
+Russian athletes were conspicuous in their neutral colors during 2018’s Winter Olympics and Paralympics due to a ban imposed on the grounds of systemic doping by the Russian state.

-In Vancouver in 2010 and in Sochi in 2014, however, Russia’s Olympic hockey jerseys prominently featured a two-headed eagle exactly where Canada’s jerseys highlighted the maple leaf.
+However, in Vancouver in 2010 and in Sochi in 2014, Russia’s Olympic hockey jerseys prominently featured a two-headed eagle exactly where Canada’s jerseys portrayed the Maple Leaf.

-The eagle was, if we travel 1,800 years back in time, the imperial symbol of the Byzantine Empire.
-It is still at the core of Orthodox Christianity — Greek, Russian, Ukrainian, Romanian — throughout the world.
+If we travel 1,800 years back in time, the eagle served as the unmistakable symbol of the Byzantine Empire.
+And it is still at the core of Orthodox Christianity — including its Greek, Russian, Ukrainian, Romanian churches— throughout the world.

-The importance of this Byzantine Empire is not missed by Russia.
-It has, however, been suppressed within western history education.
+The great and unmistakable historical importance of the Byzantine Empire is not overlooked by Russia.
+It has, however, been suppressed or ignored within western history education.

-It has been suppressed because it looks to the east and, here in the west, we do not.
+It has been treated this way because it looks to the East and, here in the West, we do not.

 What was Byzantium?